 Our favourite hardy annuals for spring transplanting.

-I honestly can not get enough when it comes to cool flowers.
+I honestly can't get enough of cool flowers.
 These hardy annuals thrive in the cooler temps of early spring and bring some color to the garden much earlier than their more tender friends!

 The stunning peach Icelandic Poppies at the top of this bucket of blooms are one reason everyone loves cool flowers!

-In Part I, I talk about some of our favourite varieties of hardy annuals for direct seeding.
-In this section, I'll go over the flowers we choose to start indoors before planting out.
+In Part I, I shared some of our favourite hardy annuals for direct seeding.
+In this post, I’m covering the flowers we prefer to start indoors before transplanting them into the garden.

 I'll assume you have some experience starting seeds indoors for this post.
-If not, I'll share an article soon to help you get started :)
+If not, I’ll be sharing a beginner-friendly post on that soon.

 Why I start seeds indoors